 How nice it would be to automate every little boring job that we currently now have?

-You, reader, might be thinking that yours is a dead-end administrative affair at the office that could be completed within one or two hours with the help of a basic understanding of a computer programming language (Python, anyone?).
-Or you could be a sewer hunter of our modern times, wishfully thinking, “When do we finally invent a machine that can complete the job, instead of me going down the drain?”
+You, reader, might be thinking that yours is an administrative affair at the office that could be completed within one or two hours with a basic understanding of a computer programming language1.
+Or you could be a sewer hunter2 of our modern times, wishfully thinking, “When do we finally invent a machine that can complete the job, instead of me going down the drain?”
 Unless it’s something you enjoy doing.
 In which case, more power to you!

-The seductive notion that machines are more efficient in doing tasks than humans is important to acknowledge here.
-We must remember that while the Industrial Revolution (arguably) increased productivity by employment of machines, it has also opened inconveniences such as destruction of natural environment which, in my opinion, offsets the benefits gained.
-There’s a healthy compromise to be made between Efficiency and Environmentalism.
+Moreover, the idea that machines are more efficient in doing tasks than humans is important to acknowledge here.
+We must remember that while the Industrial Revolution (arguably) increased productivity by employment of machines, it has also allowed destruction of natural environment which, in my opinion, offsets the benefits gained.

 In the meantime, we need to consider several things when doing work that nobody wants to do:

 - If nobody does it, and nothing happens when it doesn’t get done, it probably didn’t need to be done in the first place.